MarlinFirmware/MarlinDocumentation/articles/getting-started/configure.md

 ---
 layout: articles

-meta:
 title:        'How to configure'
 description:  'This howto will guide the user on how to configure Marlin for their needs'
-  categories:   [ getting-started, needs-review ]
+category:     [ getting-started, needs-review ]
 ---
 # Introduction